tarwn/lessthandot-hugo/blogs/content/posts/2008-09-05-centos-postfix-mysql-and-a-typo.md

 priority=2
 includepkgs=kernel* postfix*
 ```
 Ooops.
-Can you spot it? :yes: Yep, exactly &#8211; every entry apart from the updates was excluding &#8220;postfix&#8221;, whilst the updates were excluding &#8220;posfix&#8221;.. :no:
+Can you spot it? :yes: Yep, exactly &#8211; every entry apart from the updates was excluding “postfix”, whilst the updates were excluding “posfix”.. :no:

 ## Fixing the shame..